 The Future Demand API is rate-limited per partner.
-The exact numbers are not exposed in headers today; below is the practical guidance.
+The exact numbers are not exposed in headers; below is the practical guidance.

 Rate-limit responses do not currently include Retry-After or X-RateLimit-* headers.
 Treat any 429 as “back off and try again later.”